PhonologicalCorpusTools/SLP-AA-old-/docs/source/terminology.rst

 Hand and Config
 ------------------

-Hand 1 and Hand 2 are synonymous to the dominant and nondominant hands, respectively.
-Config (short for configuration) refers to handshape.
+"Hand 1" and "Hand 2" are synonymous to the dominant and nondominant hands, respectively.
+"Config" (short for configuration) refers to handshape.
-For example, Config 2, Hand 1 is the second handshape of the dominant hand.
+For example, "Config 2, Hand 1" is the second handshape of the dominant hand.
 Depending on the signs, you do not necessarily have to fill all four of them.